Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

 Earth reference date, June 3, 2128.

-The planet ahead vaguely resembled Earth.
+The planet vaguely resembled Earth.
 It had a breathable atmosphere and was nearly ninety percent covered in water.
-It had two reasonably sized continents, a handful of island chains and two ice-covered poles.
+It had two reasonably sized continents, a handful of island chains and two ice-covered poles each one extending to what on Earth would be the 34nd parallel, call it Charlotte, North Carolina in the north or Wollongong, NSW in the south.
 At nearly eighteen thousand kilometers in diameter, it was significantly larger than Earth, but a dearth of metals kept its mass near Earth normal.
 It was orbited by one moon slightly larger than Ganymede and two much smaller ones that orbited in a stable 2:3:3 resonance.
-It sat squarely in the ‘Goldilocks’ zone around the star Beta Canum Venaticorum—Chara and its designation was Chara D. To the settlers who would call it home, its name was Providence.
+Most importantly, it sat squarely in the ‘Goldilocks’ zone around the star Beta Canum Venaticorum, – Chara.
+Its official designation was Chara D but, to the settlers who would call it home, its name was Providence.

-“Ellen, ease her into a geosynchronous orbit positioned for optimum shuttle transport to West Bay,” Grace Randall ordered her chief pilot.
-Then the captain of Chara’s Promise turned to the communications station and said, “Ayumi, get Cruz McBride on the comm.
+“Ellen, ease us into a geosynchronous orbit optimized for shuttle transport to West Bay,” Grace Randall ordered her chief pilot.
+Then the captain of Chara’s Promise turned to the communications station and said, “Mukai, get Commander McBride on the comm.
 I want to let him know that he’s going to have guests for supper.”

-McBride had come to Chara D twice.
-The first time as mission commander for the team that initially surveyed the planet.
-When he returned, he was the leader of the advance team that spent eleven years exploring the planet and building the nascent settlements at West Bay and South Point that would be home to the colonists.
+Cruz McBride had come to Chara D twice.
+The first time as mission commander for the initial survey team and the second as leader of the advance team that had spent the last eleven years exploring the planet and building two nascent settlements, West Bay Station and South Point, on the largest land mass.

-Several minutes passed while Ayumi Mukai contacted the primary base at West Bay and asked for McBride.
+Minutes passed while they waited for a response from the settlement.
 Finally, they heard a booming voice and a weathered, chiseled face appeared on the center holoscreen.

-“Well Captain Randall, glad to see that you folks finally made it here.
+“Well Captain Randall, glad to see that you folks finally made it.
 It seems like we’ve had the porch light on for you forever,” McBride said.

-“No worries, I know the bean counter personally and she’s pretty lenient about that kind of thing.
-When can we expect to see you on the surface, Grace?”
+“No worries, Grace.
+When can we expect to see you on the surface?”

 “We’re parking the ship in orbit as we speak.
-We’ll need to button up a few things before we launch a shuttle, but let’s call it three hours.”
+Then there’s a bit of housekeeping to do before we launch a shuttle, so let’s call it five hours.”